-Hiroyuki Fujita, PhD, is the founder, president, CEO and chairman of the board of Quality Electrodynamics (QED), a global developer and manufacturer of Magnetic Resonance Imaging (MRI) technology.
-In October 2019, QED became a subsidiary of Canon, Inc. based in Tokyo, with Dr. Fujita serving as chief technology officer of the MRI Division of Canon Medical Systems Corporation in Tochigi, Japan.
+Hiroyuki Fujita is the founder and CEO of Quality Electrodynamics (QED), a global developer and manufacturer of magnetic resonance imaging (MRI) technology.
+In October 2019, QED became a subsidiary of Canon, Inc. based in Tokyo, with Dr. Fujita serving as chief technology officer of the MRI Division of Canon Medical Systems Corporation headquartered in Tochigi, Japan.
 He is the author of 17 patents and has published more than 40 scientific papers and abstracts.

 Dr. Fujita serves as an adjunct full professor of physics in the Department of Physics and radiology in the Department of Radiology in the School of Medicine at Case Western Reserve University in Cleveland, Ohio.
 He also serves as an adjunct full professor in the School of Information Technology and Electrical Engineering at the University of Queensland in Australia.
 Dr. Fujita is a Senior Fellow of the International Society for Magnetic Resonance in Medicine.

 Dr. Fujita is the inaugural Honorary Consul of Japan in Cleveland for the Government of Japan.
-As Honorary Consul, Dr. Fujita protects the welfare of Japanese residents and promote Japanese-American cultural, governmental and business exchanges.
+As Honorary Consul, Dr. Fujita protects the welfare of local Japanese residents and promotes Japanese-American cultural, governmental and business exchanges.

-Dr. Fujita has served or currently sits on the Board of Directors or Board of Trustees for numerous organizations, including The Ohio State University Wexner Medical Center; the Musical Arts Association that governs The Cleveland Orchestra; the Cleveland Foundation and chairs its Governance Committee; the Cleveland Clinic Hillcrest Hospital, which he chairs and also serves on its Quality, Safety and Patient Experience Committee; the U.S.-Japan Council's Board of Councilors; the Great Lakes Science Center; Global Cleveland; the Cleveland Council on World Affairs; the Greater Cleveland Partnership; and the Hawken School.
+Dr. Fujita has served or currently sits on the Board of Directors or Board of Trustees for numerous organizations, including The Ohio State University and chairs its Talent, Compensation and Governance Committee, and the OSU Wexner Medical Center; the Musical Arts Association that governs The Cleveland Orchestra; the Cleveland Foundation and chairs its Governance Committee; the Cleveland Clinic Hillcrest Hospital, which he chairs and also serves on its Quality, Safety and Patient Experience Committee; the U.S.-Japan Council's Board of Councilors; the Great Lakes Science Center; Global Cleveland; the Cleveland Council on World Affairs; the Greater Cleveland Partnership; and the Hawken School.

 He also serves on the President’s Visiting Committee, International Visiting Committee and the Inamori International Center for Ethics and Excellence Advisory Board at Case Western Reserve University.
 Dr. Fujita served two terms on the U.S. Manufacturing Council for the U.S. Secretary of Commerce during the Obama Administration, sat on its U.S. Tax and Export Subcommittee and co-chaired the Energy Policy Subcommittee.